Paulina-Palma/PasswordValidator/README.md

 3. **PasswordValidator Class**:
 PasswordValidator: Takes the password as input and sequentially runs it through all validators.
 If the password passes all checks, it’s considered valid.

-### Code Execution:
-At the end, the PasswordValidator is instantiated with the password 'qwerty'.
-Each validator is executed in order, and if the password fails any of the checks, the validation stops and returns False.

-### Example Output:
-Since 'qwerty' is a weak password (it lacks special characters, uppercase letters, numbers, and may have been pwned), the output will likely be False.